 Learning Welsh should be as accessible as learning English

 Welsh language should be as accessible as English language is.
 Sadly, it is not the case.
-I am talking from my own experience.
-I moved to Wales and I would like to learn at least a little bit of Welsh.
 It is relatively easy to find a free English class and it is impossible to find a free Welsh language class.
 The UK Equality Act states that no one should be treated less favourably than another just because of his or her nationality, ethnic or national origins, religion, religious or philosophical belief or absence of religion or belief.
 Learning Welsh should be as accessible as learning English to anyone, including the first generation immigrants.

 This petition was successfully submitted to the National Assembly for Wales and can bee seen here in English and in Welsh.
-Based on my twelve years experience of living in the UK, I feel that the United Kingdom will not respond to the petition adequately because of a very strong negative attitude towards the Welsh language.
-Another reason would be potential benefits for other regions similar to Wales throughout Europe as illustrated in the Council of Europe expressing concerns regarding the use of Catalan and the Spanish State’s other “regional languages” in the administration of justice and in the health service.
+The United Kingdom will not respond to the petition adequately because of a very strong negative attitude towards the Welsh language:

 - #despitebeingtaughtinwelsh scandal

-- Cardiff central library does not stock any Welsh language books in their EU bookcase despite such publications being available and despite me reminding them
+- Cardiff Central Library does not stock any Welsh language books in their EU bookcase despite knowing that such publications are available

 - Scottish Independence Referendum coverage: despite tangible support in Scotland the BBC failed to even once utter that the Scots may potentially be right to want independence at least in some alternative reality, similarly main UK politicians and the media in general